diffblue/gitlab/doc/development/documentation/index.md

 [GitLab docs](https://gitlab.com/gitlab-org/gitlab-docs) uses [GitLab Kramdown](https://gitlab.com/gitlab-org/gitlab_kramdown)
 as its Markdown rendering engine.
 See the [GitLab Markdown Guide](https://about.gitlab.com/handbook/markdown-guide/) for a complete Kramdown reference.

-Stick to the [Documentation Style Guide](styleguide/index.md).
-If a style standard is missing, you are welcome to suggest one via merge request.
+Adhere to the [Documentation Style Guide](styleguide/index.md).
+If a style standard is missing, you are welcome to suggest one via a merge request.

 ## Folder structure and files